+The choices and opportunities available to adolescent girls will determine in many respects the future of Sierra Leone: whether the cycle of poverty is broken.
 Learning opportunities through the computer lab is helping to prepare the girls for success in our computer-enabled and connected society.
-Technology is playing a huge role in educating and empowering them, helping them to build more secure and stable futures through increased knowledge, communication and access to information.
-A technology-proficient woman is more likely to attend university, have more secure, healthy families and contribute to the overall well-being of her home and community.
+Technology is playing a huge role in educating and empowering them.
+A technology-proficient woman is more likely to attend university, have more secure, healthy families and a more secure future.

 Total Funding Goal: £8,094